 You can repeat the procedure again if you want to obtain perfectly clear tallow.
 After you get the tallow of desired quality, cool it and cut it into blocks for comfortable use in the future.
 Otherwise, you can use the fresh tallow immediately to make the candles.

 Dipped Candles vs. Molded Candles

 There are two kinds of candles in general – dipped and molded ones.
-The names are coming from the used techniques of placing the wicks.
-Dipped candles are those we already discussed, they have a wick dipped into the tallow, so the wick stays in the jar.
+The names come from the used techniques of placing the wicks.
+Dipped candles are those we already discussed; they have a wick dipped into the tallow, so the wick stays in the jar.

 Molded ones are made using a rubber or glass mold.
 Even though it is way easier to use molds for making candles, the molded tallow candles give a weaker light than dipped ones.
 However, there is no perfect recipe since some people claim that molded candles are likely to be burning longer.

 Moreover, for those who have dealt with soap-making, using molds will be of no difficulty at all.